 Farrah has undertaken extensive work in all areas of clinical negligence.
-This includes claims involving general surgery, general medicine, physiotherapy, psychiatry, oncology (in particular, delayed diagnosis of breast cancer and negligent treatment of such cancers), osteopathy, ophthalmology, dentistry, reproductive medicine and orthopaedics.
-She has been involved in defending a number of consent cases, particularly in the field of cosmetic surgery (breast implants).
+This includes claims involving birth injuries resulting in cerebral palsy and other catastrophic consequences, general surgery, general medicine, physiotherapy, psychiatry, oncology (in particular, delayed diagnosis of breast cancer and negligent treatment of such cancers), osteopathy, ophthalmology, dentistry, reproductive medicine and orthopaedics.
+She has been involved in defending several consent cases, particularly in the field of cosmetic surgery (breast implants).
 She is regularly instructed by NHS Resolution, MDOs, private insurers and families.
 Farrah has considerable experience in court and ADR and some experience in the Court of Protection.

 - CS v Essex Partnership NHS Trust (2022) – Acted for the Defendant mental health trust in a claim where the Claimant, having been discharged from a mental health unit, jumped off a building sustaining serious injuries.
 The claim was discontinued on day 5 of the trial in the High Court in June 2022.